chloeloveland/obsidian-backup/Computer Science/1031 Fundamentals/Set theory.md

 - ℚ is the rational numbers (nums that can be expressed as a fraction)
 - ℝ is the real numbers (a number on the number line, any 1 dimensional value)

+## Operating on sets
+- Sets can be operated on in various ways
+- For example, we can combine them using *intersection*, $\intersec$
 ## Set Notation

 - Can be notated as {1,2,3,4} or {1,2,...,100}